alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/MSI Annotation/1-Pseudobulking.md

 Note: Steps 1 and 2 are directly copied from my original [spatial transcritpomics notes](https://github.com/alfalfacow/Lab-Notebook/blob/main/Spatial%20Transcriptomics/1-Introductory-Workflow.md)!!

 ## Step 1: Loading Data/Data Entry
-First, you will have to install and initialize the Seurat package on an R studio window.
+First, you will have to install and initialize the Seurat package on an R studio window, as well as the other necessary packages for the workflow.
 ```
-install.packages("Seurat")
+install.packages("Seurat") #if Seurat not already installed
 library(Seurat)
+library(tidyverse)
+BiocManager::install("edgeR") #if edgeR not already installed)
+library(edgeR)
 ```

 Next, you will need to obtain a spatial transcriptomics dataset, either from a publically accessible dataset or one you generated yourself.
 An example is the [GSE281978](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE281978) series from the Gene Expression Omnibus (GEO) for Head and Neck Cancer (HNSC).
 The dataset can be downloaded as a tar file at the bottom of the page.